lukaszcz/coqhammer/README.md

 * `breflect in H`
 * `breflect in *`

-  Perform boolean reflection - convert boolean statements into propositions in `Prop` and boolean comparisons (on basic types from the standard library) into the corresponding inductive types.
+  Perform boolean reflection - convert boolean statements (arguments of `is_true`) into propositions in `Prop`, and boolean comparisons (on basic types from the standard library) into the corresponding inductive types.

   The `breflect` tactic just performs generalised top-down rewriting (also under binders) with the `brefl_hints` rewrite hint